Help stop destructive bottom trawling!

 Deep sea corals are mostly slow growing, have low natural mortality and extreme longevity - some even reaching thousands of years.
 For example, an Aotearoa study found that black coral Antipathari from the Chatham Rise taken at a depth of 870m was aged between 909 – 2,672 years old.

-Deep sea coral is a vital part of our ecosystems and are critical for the wellbeing of our ocean and our planet.
+Deep sea coral is a vital part of the ecosystem and are critical for the wellbeing of our ocean and our planet.

 © AFMA